phamcongthuy/challenge/process.markdown

 * Finalists in the My LA2050 Activation Challenge are expected to participate in a public event to be held at the start of the voting period to present their proposals to the public.
 * Winners of the My LA2050 Activation Challenge will be grantees of the Goldhirsh Foundation and will be required to participate in at least one check-in with a LA2050 team member per month.
 * Read all the rules.

-### _LA2050 Partnership_

-_We want to work together!
-To partner, we plan on:_

-* Leveraging the LA2050 community to support and participate in the activation campaign
-* Leading on planning public programming, including events, to connect its community to the activation campaign
-* Offering communications assistance to help the coalition advance thought leadership, including authoring articles, op-eds, and blog posts
-* Amplifying messaging on social media and via its newsletter to support the campaigns
-* Designing assets for materials
-* Providing technical assistance, strategic input and guidance, and access to experts to incorporate insights on building successful campaigns